felipewind/fix-trading-simulator/README.md

 # Overview

 A trading simulator between a Broker and a Stock Exchange using the [Financial Information eXchange (FIX) Protocol](https://www.fixtrading.org/).
-It's a study project using [Quickfixj](https://www.quickfixj.org/), [Quarkus](https://quarkus.io/), [Angular](https://angular.io/) and [PostgreSQL](https://www.postgresql.org/).
+It's a study project using [QuickFIX/J](https://www.quickfixj.org/), [Quarkus](https://quarkus.io/), [Angular](https://angular.io/) and [PostgreSQL](https://www.postgresql.org/).

 The project idea is to run a Stock Exchange system and allow it to receive connection from Broker instances.
 Both systems will be build with Quarkus and PostgreSQL on the back-end and Angular on the front-end.
-The communication will be done with the FIX protocol using Quickfixj.
+The communication will be done with the FIX protocol using QuickFIX/J.

 The Stock Exchange system will be responsible for matching the orders and notifying the brokers.